Princess Amelia of the United Kingdom

 Princess Amelia by Andrew Robertson, 1807; Credit – Wikipedia

 By 1810, Amelia was fatally ill with pulmonary tuberculosis.
 She was sent to the seaside at Weymouth on one last unsuccessful cure and returned in the autumn of 1810 when she was settled at Augusta Lodge at Windsor near her birthplace Lower Lodge (now Royal Lodge).
-The King visited her every day.
+Her father King George III visited her every day.
 Now in addition to tuberculosis, Amelia was suffering from erysipelas, an acute skin infection.
 Before the advent of antibiotics, erysipelas frequently resulted in death.
 Amelia’s case of erysipelas was particularly severe with the rash literally from her head to her toes.

 Amelia made a will and left all her clothing to her maid.
-Everything else she left to Fitzroy with this note: “Should my cruel situation continue to separate our persons, be assured my heart is and long has been joined and united with yours.
+She left everything else to Fitzroy with this note: “Should my cruel situation continue to separate our persons, be assured my heart is and long has been joined and united with yours.
 I live but for you, I love you with the purest affection, the greatest gratitude.”
 Amelia made one last attempt to marry Fitzroy when she asked her doctor to seek permission from her father to marry.
 The doctor, Sir Henry Halford, refused saying that it would “entail great wretchedness upon yourself and misery upon all the Royal Family for ages to come..this blow to the King’s peace of mind must be so heavy as to endanger the loss of His Majesty’s happiness but also of his health.”
 Amelia died on November 2, 1810, at the age of 27 with her sister Mary at her bedside.
 Mary wrote to Fitzroy, “My dear Fitzroy, Our beloved Amelia is no more but her last words to me were, ‘Tell Charles I die blessing him.'”

-Amelia’s funeral took place on November 13, 1810, at St. George’s Chapel, Windsor.
+Amelia’s funeral occurred on November 13, 1810, at St. George’s Chapel, Windsor.
 Her sisters and mother, as was tradition, were not at her funeral, but her brothers “in floods of tears” attended as did Amelia’s ladies-in-waiting.
 Amelia was buried in the Royal Vault at St. George’s Chapel.
 Her death is partly credited to the decline in her father’s health which resulted in his final insanity and the Regency Act of 1811.

 by and published by A & G Minasi, after Louisa Anne Beresford (nÈe Stuart), Marchioness of Waterford, stipple engraving, published 1811